shaheennamboori/CovidHotspotsKerala/README.md

 # CovidHotspotsKerala

-Its an android app which lists all the covid hotspot wards in kerala A search view is also included for the easiness of using it.
+Its an android app which lists all the covid hotspot wards in kerala.

 The source I used to design this apk is the official source from kerala govt :- https://keralastats.coronasafe.live/hotspots.json